 “Educating Mind and Spirit through Reasoned Scholarship”

-Welcome to the web home of the Farstrup-Mortensen Lecture Series, held annually at Bethania Lutheran Church in Solvang, California.
+Welcome to the web home of the Farstrup-Mortensen Lecture Series, held annually at Bethania Lutheran Church in beautiful Solvang, California.
 The Farstrup-Mortensen lectures are lovingly dedicated to the memory of two men, A. Ejnar Farstrup (1909-1984) and Enok Mortensen (1902-1984) whose vision and energy strongly influenced Danish-American church life.
-Pastors and educators, they exemplified the Grundtvigian ideal of developing one’s humanity, including the intellect, to its fullest and best extent.
+As pastors and educators, they exemplified the Grundtvigian ideal of developing one’s humanity—including the intellect—to its fullest and best extent.

 2018 Series: Unbelievable God?

 Dr. Caputo is arguably one of the leading God philosophers/ theologians of our time.
 He was also an associate and interpreter of Jacques Derrida’s postmodern deconstructionist philosophy.
 Dr. Caputo brings us both deep thinking and a delightful flavor of the Parisian café culture during the golden age of postmodernism.
 His books for general audiences include On Religion (1971), What Would Jesus Deconstruct?
 (2006), Philosophy and Theology (2006), and Truth (2013).
 Click here to read more about Dr. John Caputo.

 Dr. Brandon Scott is a leading Biblical scholar of our time, focusing on Jesus’ parables and the “New Paul.”
 Dr. Scott’s views will challenge all of us to re-evaluate some of the jaded ideas and thoughts of the past.
 Click here to read more about Dr. Brandon Scott.

 Spirited public discussions in the past between Dr. Caputo and Dr. Scott have provided deep insights into issues relating to God, and we greatly anticipate their bringing this remarkable “mind show” to Solvang’s Farstrup-Mortensen Lecture Series.

 Dr. Jarmo Tarkki’s article “The Seminar on God and the Human Future” in The Fourth R, July-August 2015 issue, points out the joys and pains of incomprehensible philosophy and how we should challenge incomprehensible thoughts—and spice it up with a hefty dose of humor.
 You can read how Dr. Tarkki sparred with Dr. Caputo here.